Tea Cups

 *Please note: Due to the unique nature of the kiln altered process, the glaze and colors formed during firing are one-of-a-kind.
 Therefore, each piece of teaware is unique.
 All orders will be shipped randomly.

-• Ink Wash Wood-Fired Kiln Altered Aroma TeacupInk Wash Wood-Fired Kiln Altered Aroma Teacup Out of Stock
+• Ink Wash Wood-Fired Kiln Altered Aroma TeacupInk Wash Wood-Fired Kiln Altered Aroma Teacup

 $8.99